phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 toc_sticky: true
 ---

-## Modeling protein bonds as tiny springs
+## Modeling protein bonds using tiny springs

 In this lesson, we transition from the static study of proteins to the field of **molecular dynamics (MD)**, in which we simulate the movement of proteins' molecules, atoms, along with their interactions as they move.